sandstorm/training-presentations/README.md

 4. Run `yarn run` to list all available `run deck:<deckName>` commands (or have a look inside the `package.json`)
 5. Pick the presentation deck you want to run by invoking `yarn run deck:<deckName>`

+#### Presenter mode
+Slidev already gives you multiple options on how to start the presenter mode.

+> NOTE: In chrome sometimes the presenter mode might not work properly.
+Its really easy to spot
+> if something broke:
+> 1. if the browser address input changes to a regular "non-presenter" url as soon as you step forward
+> 2. if the presenter icon inside the toolbar is still visible instead of the "play mode" icon
+> To fix this, reload the page without cache (**cmd + shift + r**)

 ### Build a presentation

 To build a presentation follow these steps:

 1. create a new directory inside the `presentations/decks/` directory
-2. create a `slides/` and a `deck.mdx` file inside the newly created directory
+2. create an entrypoint markdown file inside the `presentations/`-directory
 3. add a new `run deck:<deckname>` npm script to the `package.json`

-To get an idea of how to best build a presentation please refer to the mdx-deck-/codeSurfer-docs and have a look inside our already existing presentations.
+4. Copy and edit the fontmatter (*title*, *settings*, etc.) from one of the other entrypoint files

 ### Project structure

 * Each deck has an entrypoint md-file lying inside the root of the `presentations/`-directory
 * Each decks respective slides can then be found inside the corresponding directory of the `decks/`-directory
-* Images/Assets can be put into `images/` and there path is always relative to the `presentations/`-root, even if it is being referenced by a slide somewhere inside `decks/**/*`
+* Images/Assets can be put into `public/` and then be reference by `/<asset-path>`

 > NOTE: It is currently mandatory to have the entrypoints inside the directory root for **slidev** to work properly.
 > This is why we can't move these deck files into each decks subdirectory!